 KORE Mining Ltd. (the "Company") is an exploration and development stage company that trades on the Toronto Stock Exchange Venture ("TSXV") under the symbol 'KORE'.
-The Company was formed through the amalgamation of Eureka Resources Inc. ("Eureka") and 1184938 BC Ltd (formerly Kore Mining Ltd.) ("Kore") in October 2018 (Note 5).
 The Company is focused on the development of its California gold projects, Imperial and Long Valley, as well as projects in British Columbia, Canada.
 The Company's registered office is located at Suite 2200, 885 West Georgia Street, Vancouver, British Columbia, V6C 3E8.
+Subsequent to December 31, 2020, the Company completed its spin out of its British Columbia mineral properties to a new entity, Karus Gold Corp.
+See Note 15 for more information.